 Self-evaluations.

-Evidence of Achievement in Scholarship or Creative Activities
+Evidence of Achievement in Scholarship

-In every case for appointment, reappointment, promotion, or advancement to tenure, achievement in scholarship or creative activities is essential, and quality and impact are of the essence.
+In every case for appointment, reappointment, promotion, or advancement to tenure, achievement in scholarship (research or creative activities) is essential, and quality and impact are of the essence.
 In every case it is the responsibility of the reviewers to arrive at a judgment of the importance, originality, influence, sustained, and future promise of the candidate’s body of work.
 The University process utilizes evaluations by outside experts in the formation of this judgment.

 Assessments of scholarly contributions should consider the varying levels of depth, complexity, competitive rigor, and impact of achievements.
 Scholarly contributions that may be recognized include the following.
 This list is not exhaustive.